TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Results and an use case example: comparison between different basis functions

-Using the Taylorization approach \cite{babbush2016exponentially} has intermediate cost between that of Trotterization (qDRIFT and Random Hamiltonian simulation \cite{campbell2019random}) and more recent rank decomposition and qubitization techniques \cite{berry2019qubitization}.
-Furthermore, the last row of table \ref{tab:FeMoCo} can be compared with the published costs of $1.2\cdot 10^{12}$ and $9.8\cdot 10^{11}$ Toffoli gates for both active spaces \cite{reiher2017elucidating,li2019electronic,berry2019qubitization}.
+Using the Taylorization approach \cite{babbush2016exponentially} has intermediate cost between that of Trotterization (qDRIFT and Random Hamiltonian simulation \cite{campbell2019random}) and more recent rank-decomposition and qubitization techniques \cite{berry2019qubitization}.
+Furthermore, the last row of table \ref{tab:FeMoco} can be compared with the published costs of $1.2\cdot 10^{12}$ and $9.8\cdot 10^{11}$ Toffoli gates for both active spaces \cite{reiher2017elucidating,li2019electronic,berry2019qubitization}.
 Since each Toffoli gate is equivalent to 4 T-gates, our estimation is very close to the numbers originally reported.
 We believe the small difference is due to a combination of factors.
-In the first place, the error optimization will usually give more weight to $\epsilon_{PEA}$ as it is the most costly error source.
+In the first place, the error optimization will usually give more weight to $\epsilon_{QPE}$ as it is the most costly error source.
 Additionally, we take into account some factors such as the Uniform subroutines and an amplitude amplification step in the preparation of uniform superpositions on registers $p$ and $q$ such that $p\leq q < N/2$ (respectively $r$ and $s$).
 We also take a slightly larger number of segments $r$ as described in section 3A of \cite{su2021fault}, due to the estimation of the phase of $e^{-i\tau\arccos H}$ instead of $e^{-i\tau H}$.

-The FeMoCo cost of other methods implemented in the library have not been computed, due to a lack of several geometry-dependent parameters, or because they were conceived for plane waves instead of gaussian wave functions.
-In any case, we believe that these results confirm the usefulness of T-Fermion.
+The FeMoco cost of other methods implemented in the library has not been computed, due to the lack of geometry-dependent parameters such as the position of the atoms in FeMoco, or because they were conceived for plane waves instead of gaussian wave functions.
+In any case, we believe that these results confirm the usefulness of TFermion.